-Plane crash believed to have killed Russian mercenary chief seen as Kremlin’s revenge
+Plane crash believed to have killed Russian mercenary chief is seen as Kremlin’s revenge

 “I don’t know for a fact what happened but I’m not surprised,” U.S. President Joe Biden said.
 “There’s not much that happens in Russia that Putin’s not behind.”

-Prigozhin supporters claimed on pro-Wagner messaging app channels that the plane was deliberately downed and offered different theories for how.
+Prigozhin supporters claimed on pro-Wagner messaging app channels that the plane was deliberately downed, although such claims could not be independently verified.
+Numerous opponents and critics of Putin have been killed or gravely sickened in apparent assassination attempts.

+CIA Director William Burns has earlier noted that for Putin “revenge is a dish best served cold,” describing the Russian president as “the ultimate apostle of payback.”

+The crash came the same day that Russian media reported that Gen. Sergei Surovikin, a former top commander in Ukraine who was reportedly linked to Prigozhin, was dismissed from his post as commander of Russia’s air force.
+Surovikin hasn’t been seen in public since the mutiny, when he recorded a video address urging Prigozhin’s forces to pull back.

 Police cordoned off the field where the plane crashed as investigators studied the site.
 Vehicles were seen driving in to take the bodies, reportedly badly charred, for a forensic exam.